-Here's All Of Anthony Scaramucci's Most WTF Scandals From His 10 Days In Office
+Anthony Scaramucci’s Scandals From 10 Days In Office Are Ridiculous

 Hired on July 21, fired on July 31.
 White House Communications Director Anthony Scaramucci is reportedly out at the White House after only ten days.
 The bombastic now-former communications director made an impression in the ten days he held the position, thanks to scandal after scandal after scandal.
 So, not necessarily a good impression, but an impression nonetheless.